jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT3 Knowledge Based Assessment/marking_guide.md

 ---

 #### Question 13: Understanding Organizational Policies and Legislative Requirements in ML Projects (ICTAII502 KE9)
-*Explain the importance of adhering to organizational policies and legislative requirements when conducting machine learning projects.
-Provide examples of specific policies or legislation that might impact the deployment and operation of ML models within an organizational context.*
+*Explain the importance of adhering to organizational policies and legislative requirements when conducting machine learning projects.*

 ```
 Example Response: